 It just wouldn’t be a birthday celebration without some kind of cake.
 Since I adore cupcakes, I decided to bake a bunch for this special day.
 These are so rich and chocolaty and have a super yummy chocolate frosting, too.
 Cupcakes work well because they create an instant portion control, if you eat just one!
-These skinny cupcakes are another one of my “no time to bake” recipes because it starts with a cake mix.
-They come together so simply adding all skinny.
+These skinny cupcakes are another one of my “no time to bake” recipes because it uses a cake mix.
+They come together so simply, adding all skinny.
 I’m using a little oil, applesauce, fat-free sour cream and a combination of eggs and egg whites.
 The skinny for 1 cupcake, 253 calories, 8 grams of fat and 7 Weight Watchers POINTS PLUS.
 One Sprinkles chocolate cupcake has 459 calories and 26.9 grams of fat!
 These reduced-fat cupcakes will be a huge hit at your next birthday bash or celebration.

 Prep Time: 15 minutes (including the frosting)

-Bake time: 25-35 minutes
+Bake Time: 25-35 minutes

 1 (18.25 ounces) Duncan Hines Dark Chocolate Fudge Cake Mix or Devils Food Cake Mix